SeongJinAhn/TAGDN/README.md

 # TAGDN
 An implementation of our paper "TAGDN: A Type-Aligning Graph Diffusion Network to Mitigate Over-Smoothing and Over-Squashing in Heterogeneous Graph Analysis" (Submission for AAAI-2024).

-Thank you for your interest in our work!

 # Motivation
 Existing metapath-free GNNs (e.g., ie-HGCN, FastGTN, SR-HGN, MHGCN+) face difficulty capturing long-range dependencies between distant nodes because of over-squashing and over-smoothing.

 Graph diffusion is a promising direction to mitigate over-squashing and over-smoothing.

-However, existing graph diffusion networks (e.g., APPNP, GDC, G2CN) do not account for the heterogeneity of attributes and relationships.
+However, existing graph diffusion networks (e.g., APPNP, GraphHeat) do not account for the heterogeneity of attributes and relationships.

-#### We design a simple yet effective Type-Aligning Graph Diffusion Network to capture long-range dependencies in heterogeneous graphs effectively.
+#### We design a Type-Aligning Graph Diffusion Network that captures long-range dependencies in heterogeneous graphs without suffering over-smoothing and over-squashing.

 ![overview](https://github.com/SeongJinAhn/TAGDN/blob/main/Figures/overview.png?raw=true)